-Sections 2523.3 & 4 of the Rent Stabilization Code essentially provide that where DHCR determines that an owner has failed to maintain services, such owner shall not be entitled to a rent restoration until he or she has made an application and DHCR issues an Order restoring the rent.
+Sections 2523.3 & 4 of the Rent Stabilization Code essentially provide that where DHCR determines that an owner has failed to maintain services, such owner shall not be entitled to a rent restoration until he or she has made an application and DHCR issues an order restoring the rent.

-As rents are reduced when there is a failure to maintain required services, likewise, DHCR will issue Orders to restore those rents after required services as specified in the Rent Reduction Order have been restored.
+As rents are reduced when there is a failure to maintain required services, likewise, DHCR will issue orders to restore those rents after required services as specified in the rent reduction order have been restored.
 The rent restoration proceeding is initiated when an owner files an application affirming that the required services have been restored.
-If the tenant consents to the owner's statement, then the rent is restored.
+If the tenant confirms the owner's statement, then the rent is restored.
 Otherwise, an inspection is made to determine if the required services have been restored.
+If the tenant denies access for the DHCR inspection, then the rent will be restored.

-If the Order enumerated a number of conditions that required correction, such as faulty wiring, a leak, plaster and paint, all enumerated conditions must be corrected before the rent is restored.
+If the order enumerated a number of conditions that required correction, such as faulty wiring, a leak, plaster and paint, all enumerated conditions must be corrected before the rent is restored.
 When the condition has not been corrected in a workmanlike manner, such as breaking a wall to repair a pipe without fully restoring the wall, including plastering and painting, the rent shall not be restored until all such work has been completed.
-Rents may be restored if the only remaining condition would not, on its own, constitute a diminution of services as defined in the "Rent Reduction" section of this memo above.

-Where DHCR issues an Order restoring rent, the retroactive date would be the first of the month following the date of service on the tenant of the owner's application to restore rent.
+Where DHCR issues an order restoring rent, the retroactive date will be the first of the month following the date of service on the tenant of the owner's application to restore rent.

+Elliot G. Sander

+Deputy Commissioner

-Elliot G. Sander Deputy Commissioner for Rent Administration
+for Rent Administration